-Going on safari in Africa was unlike any trip I had been on before.
+Going on an African safari was unlike any trip I had been on before.
 As I’m a bit of an over-planner, zipping up my duffel bag and stepping onto that plane to the unknown was a big leap of faith for me.
 Here are some things I learned on my tour that will hopefully help you feel prepared for yours.

 Comfortable layers are key

 I know we recommend layers for all kinds of travel situations—comfort in the midst of unpredictability is the hallmark of a successful packer—but please heed this advice on safari in particular.
 The best game drives happen just after sunrise and just before sunset, times when the air is chilly (and let’s face it, you’ll want to wear something cozy at 5am).
 But, the African sun is hot and you’ll want to be able to shed a layer midday.

 My go-to outfit in Kenya was a pair of stretchy athletic pants, a soft tank top or light t-shirt and a lightweight cotton overshirt.
 By packing a few of each of these items, I was pretty comfortable the whole trip.
 I also packed a jacket and a light scarf, which came with me on every game drive.

 Wearing sunscreen is a no-brainer for most travelers and most of us carry sunglasses around on a daily basis, but I found I really had to step it up in Africa.
 I am not a “hat person” but was so glad I’d brought a packable straw hat—just be sure to hold on to yours in the moving safari vehicle!